aloxe/huwindty/src/pages/documentation/images.md

 }
 ```

-On markdown pages it will be done directly while parsing the markdown code thanks to the `mdLib.renderer.rules.image` rule and the `eleventyImageTransformPlugin` plugin unsing `eleventy-img`.
+Markdown pages are parsed with `mdLib` and images are handled with the `mdLib.renderer.rules.image` rule.
+Then the `eleventyImageTransformPlugin` plugin takes care of rendering the responsive code as defined unsing `eleventy-img`.

-Eleventy also processes pure HTML pages, so the `eleventyImageTransformPlugin` plugin is also active and images in an `img` tag will be made responsive with the `srcset` attribute.
+It is even simplier in HTML pages, as the `eleventyImageTransformPlugin` plugin takes all images in the code to make them responsive.
+Even images in the layout files are handled.

-If you want to have responsive images with the picture tag, it is possible to use the shortcode defined in `eleventyConfig.addShortcode("Picture"` .
-This method allows you to provide several options.
-Only the alt tag is compulsory, but you can also override the default width and formats of your image to fit with the specific design of your HTML page.
+It is also possible to use the shortcode defined in `eleventyConfig.addShortcode("Picture"` .
+This method allows you to define several options to display the image.
+Only the `alt` tag is compulsory, but you can also override the default width and formats of your image to fit with the specific design of your HTML page.

-## Responsive pictures in HTML pages
+## Responsive picture shortcode

 To get a step by step understanding of what the eleventy-img plugin is used to create a shortcode that generates the images and provides the right code You can read [How to optimize images on eleventy (11ty)](https://dev.to/22mahmoud/how-to-optimize-and-lazyload-images-on-eleventy-11ty-206h) which was freely adapted to Huwindty.
 You may want to add the lazy-loading and the blurry effect if you want.